basecom/FixturesPlugin/docs/writing/first-fixture.md

 }
 ```

-If you followed the [Installation instructions] you'll already have a `services.yaml` file configured.
-If not, revisit the installation page and add the needed service definition.
+If you followed the [Installation instructions](/installation) you'll already have a `services.yaml` file configured.
+If not, revisit the installation page and add the necessary service definition.

-After creating the fixture, we can execute it using the following command:
+After creating the fixture, you can execute it using the following command:
 ```shell:no-line-numbers
 bin/console fixture:load
 ```

-It should print the just created fixture and run successfully.
-Of course the fixture does not do anything at the moment.
+This should print the newly created fixture and run it successfully.
+Of course, the fixture does not do anything at the moment.

 :::tip
-Fixtures are bascially just normal classes.
+Fixtures are basically just normal classes.
 You can execute whatever logic you want within the `load` method of your fixture.
-That means you can interact with repositories to create or manipulate entites, run importer scripts or even create media files on the fly.
-See all of [our examples](#todo) to get more ideas of how to use Fixtures!
+This means you can interact with repositories to create or manipulate entities, run importer scripts, or even create media files on the fly.
+See all of [our examples](/examples) to get more ideas on how to use fixtures!
 :::

 ## Create a simple entity

-To create a new tax rate, we can use the `$taxRepository` from shopware.
-Fixture are normal [Symfony services](#todo), so we can use Dependency Injection to get an instance of the repository:
+To create a new tax rate, we can use the `$taxRepository` from Shopware.
+Fixtures are normal [Symfony services](https://symfony.com/doc/current/service_container.html), so we can use Dependency Injection to get an instance of the repository:

 ```php
 <?php